 The alabaster grapes belonged to my grandmother and they've been in the foyer of every house we've lived in.

 The wall across from this table is very long and I'm searching for the right piece of furniture or bench to go there.
 Meanwhile, I've filled the space with three lovely prints of the Brazilian coastline I found at Scott's Antique Market in Atlanta.
-But, man, do I need something under them!
-Patience is not my middle name!
+But, man, do I need something under them and it can only be about 11 inches wide!

 Here is a "before picture" of the master bedroom, which shows some of the challenges I faced.
 It's interesting to note that many homes in Savannah historically have one red room.
 Not sure why, but this isn't to my taste, so painting this room was a priority.
 I chose Sherwin Williams Alabaster, (SW7008) because honestly, you just can’t go wrong with a warm, angelic white.
 Alabaster is a bestseller and one of my favorites.